 Motivation

-Improving the lives of wheelchair users in Kenya
+Improving the lives of wheelchair users in Kenya.

 The need is critical.
 In Kenya, there is a huge gap in services and support for an estimated 100,000 people living with the impact of spinal cord injury, cerebral palsy, childhood polio and other mobility disabilities.
 Without appropriate volunteers, care and services, wheelchair users are marginalised, and many live with painful and potentially fatal pressure injuries and contractures.